Kentakoong/KRPC-JAXA-2021/README.md

-# IDKJAVA's Alpha Branch for JAXA's KRPC-2021
+# IDKJAVA's Main Branch for JAXA's KRPC-2021

 * This is the very alpha branch without any performance fixes